rives-io/riv/README.md

 ### How RIV can run on the web browser?
 Is the Cartesi Machine running on the browser?

-Yes, the Cartesi Machine was compiled to WebAssembly, therefore uses the RIV emulator in the Web Browser.
+Yes, the Cartesi Machine was compiled to WebAssembly, therefore you can run the RIV emulator in a Web Browser.

 ### Why RIV was created?